 May 15, 2025

-Incoming Prime Minister Mark Carney’s meeting was US President Trump last week as widely regarded as a success.
+Incoming Prime Minister Mark Carney’s meeting was US President Trump last week was widely regarded as a success.
 Mr. Carney avoided a ‘Zelinski’ moment in the Oval Office, and was seen to have successfully fended off the US President’s 51st state rhetoric – for now.

 But the disruptions that Mr. Trump has brought to Canada’s economic, environmental, trade and security relations have raised major questions about Canada’s future pathway with the US and the rest of the world.